Oven-Roasted Asparagus Recipe

 How to store:

-• Refrigerate: Refrigerate leftovers in a sealed container for up to three days.
+• Refrigerate: Store leftovers in a sealed container in the refrigerator for up to 3 days.

-• Freezing: Seal in a freezer bag and leftovers will stay fresh for up to three months.
+• Freezing: Seal leftovers in a freezer bag, and they will stay fresh for up to three months.
 However, they will be soft after defrosting.
 Fine for use in soups and casseroles.

 • Defrost: Thaw overnight in the refrigerator before reheating.